1. Look behind the lie.

 3. Set expectations that work for your child.

 Kids with ADHD often lie to get out of tasks that cause anxiety.
 On a heavy homework day, your child might tell you there’s no homework just to avoid having to think about it.

 Setting achievable goals helps remove a reason to lie.
 If your child has a long reading assignment, you can set a schedule of one break every two pages.
 Making the task more manageable can reduce stress and give your child confidence that this job is doable.

 4. Give your child opportunities to tell the truth.

 Even after the lie, it’s important to give your child the chance to be truthful.
-It’s also key to
+It’s also key to offer praise for honesty.

 Let’s say your child tells you about lending a new jacket to a friend, but later admits to leaving it on the bus.
 Try to focus on the truth, not the lie.
 You could say, “Thanks for telling me what really happened.
 I know it’s hard for you to keep track of things, and I’m proud of you for being honest.”